 My passion is to preach Christ from all of Scripture.
 Should you wish to listen, I invite your reflection (and comments if you wish) as to whether the words you hear bear His character.
 Are they, like him, “full of grace and truth”?
 (John 1:14)

 Note: If my sermons look to have been few and far between lately, it’s because they are.
-Since July 2012 I’ve been in a kind of unofficial sabbatical, with no formal ministry engagement.
+Since July 2012 I’ve been in a kind of unofficial sabbatical, with only a little formal ministry engagement.
 During that time I’ve joined my family in worshipping in our local Anglican parish.
-I’ve made myself available as an occasional preacher there, which has happened twice so far.
+I’ve been pleased to occupy the pulpit there, as a guest from time to time.

 A practical alternative to playing or downloading individual sermons from this page is to use Apple’s iTunes to access my sermons as a podcast.
 Click to view my podcast in your iTunes software.
 From there you can play or download particular sermons, or subscribe to the podcast.
 You can read about podcasts in the iTunes help menu.